scferro/scferro.github.io/_projects/(05) ml_robot_sorting.md

   4. Human provides correct labels or confirms predictions
   5. Networks update based on feedback

-This node serves as both a training and evaluation tool, allowing training sessions to improve network performance and evaluation of trained networks.
+This node acts as both a training and evaluation tool, enabling training sessions to improve network performance and evaluation of trained networks.

 ### Online Training Results